mehedi-sharif/soulspring/content/supplements.md

   image: images/supplements/supplements-3.jpg
 paramaceutical_grade:
   enable: true
-  title: Why Paramaceutical Grade?
+  title: Why Pharmaceutical Grade?
   image: images/supplements/grade.jpg
   content: We insist on only using the highest-quality, pharmaceutical grade nutrients
     proven to be effective and safe.
 Pharmaceutical grade ingredients are over 99% in purity and contain no binders, fillers, excipients (substances used to dilute drugs), dyes or unknown additives.
-Pharmaceutical grade vitamins are also formulated to yield a higher degree of bioavailability–the degree at which it is absorbed into the body’s system.
+Pharmaceutical grade vitamins are also formulated to yield a higher degree of bioavailability – the degree at which it is absorbed into the body’s system.
 What does this mean for our patients?
 Maximum health benefits and faster results with no dangerous side effects.
 call_to_action: